Path Partitions of Phylogenetic Networks: Two tractable cases

 To obtain a leaf induced path partition $\P$ of $N$, let us reverse the cherry-picking operation from $N'$ to $N$ one step at a time.
 If $p \neq x'$, first subdivide $(p, x)$ to reincorporate $x'$, and in $P$ replace the arc $(p, x)$ with the subpath $p - x' - x$.
 As before, this yields a perfect induced path partition of the resulting network.
 If $p = x'$, then leave $P$ intact.
 Likewise, if $q \neq y'$, subdivide $(q, y)$ to reincorporate $y'$ and in $Q$ replace $(q, y)$ with $q - y' - y$.
 If $q = y'$ leave $Q$ intact.
 Let $\P$ be the resulting leaf induced path partition.
 Finally, reinsert the arc $(x', y')$, which results in $N$ (and leave $\P$ unaltered).
 If $\P$ now contains a non-induced path, it is because of the arc $(x', y')$, which is a problem only if $x'$ and $y'$ were in the same path.
 If this were the case, that path in the previous network would reach $x'$ first then go to $y'$ or vice-versa, which we know does not occur because in their respective paths, the out-neighbor of $x'$ is $x$ and the out-neighbor of $y'$ is $y$.
 It follows that $\P$ is a leaf induced path partition of $N$. \end{proof}

 Note that there are several other well-studied classes of phylogenetic networks (see e.g. \cite{kong2022classes}).
 In~\cite{huber2022forest}, the authors established most of the containment relationships of these classes with forest-based networks.
 However, the computational complexity of the forest-based recognition problem remains open for several of these classes.
-We have shown that the problem is hard on tree-based networks and easy for orchards, but we do not know whether the problem is NP-complete on, for instance, tree-sibling networks, reticulation-visible networks, or nearly stable networks, even for single-rooted binary networks.
+We have shown that the problem is hard on tree-based networks and easy for orchards, but we do not know whether the problem is NP-complete on other classes of interest.
+This includes for instance tree-sibling networks, in which every reticulation has a sibling that is a tree-vertex, where a sibling is a vertex with the same parent (such a sibling may help redirecting partially constructed paths that cannot use the reticulation).
+Other examples use the notion of \emph{visible} vertices, where a vertex $v$ is visible if there is a leaf such that $v$ is on every path from the root to that leaf.
+In tree-child networks, every vertex is visible, and relaxing this condition yields classes on which finding leaf IPPs may be tractable.
+One such class consists of reticulation-visible networks, in which every reticulation is visible, and another consists of nearly stable networks, where for each vertex $v$, either $v$ itself is visible, or its parents are visible.
+The complexity on these classes is open even for single-rooted binary networks.